 The origin of Krav Maga

-• The life of Imi Lichtenfeld, the founder of Krav Maga
+The life of Imi Lichtenfeld, the founder of Krav Maga

-• Krav Maga training principles
+Krav Maga training principles

-• Fighting styles that influence Krav Maga
+Fighting styles that influence Krav Maga

 The Origin of Krav Maga

 Imi was a heavyweight boxing champion, a ju-jitsu and judo practitioner, a dancer, and a trapeze acrobat artist.
-There was a time when Imi’s family was forced to emigrate from Czechoslovakia, and they landed in Palestine, presently Israel.
+Due to anti-semitism and the onset of WWII, Imi’s family was forced to emigrate from Czechoslovakia to a part of Palestine, which is presently Israel.

 When Imi was a chief instructor of the hand-to-hand combat group of the IDF, he enhanced the Krav Maga system.
-Many units of the Special Forces like Haganah, Palyam, and Palmach embraced the principles and techniques of Krav Maga.
+Many units of the Special Forces, like Haganah, Palyam, and Palmach, embraced the principles and techniques of Krav Maga.

 Eventually, it became the official combative training program used by police, security forces, and military men.

 He told him that he would visit the USA to teach and train him.
 Levine was a martial arts and boxing practitioner and was involved in the implementation of the Heschel Day School physical education program.

-Levine then conducted a training at the Heschel Day School.
+He then conducted further training at the Heschel Day School.

-Levine and Joel Bernstein, one of his students, and other members of the Jewish organization in LA established the Krav Maga Association of America at Imi’s request.
+Levine and Joel Bernstein, one of his students, and other members of the Jewish organization in L.A. established the Krav Maga Association of America at Imi’s request.

 There were only two people who received this diploma; the other one was Eyal Yanilov.
 Imi awarded this diploma to those who were deserving to become Krav Maga leaders.

 In January 1999, Krav Maga Worldwide Enterprises was established, which paved the way to the promotion and expansion of Krav Maga in the U.S. A and other parts of the world.

 The Life of Imi Lichtenfeld

-Imi’s father was the chief detective and instructor of the local police.
+Imi’s father was the chief inspector and instructor of the Bratislavapolice force.
 With the help and support of his father, he engaged in several sports when he was still a child.